These Paleo Butternut Squash Egg Muffins are a great make-ahead breakfast option that freezes, travels, and reheats really well.

 - While squash is baking, cook bacon then crumble.

-- Grease 24 muffin tins with butter or ghee, then fill 3/4 of the way with egg and squash mixture.
+- Grease 24 muffin tins with spray oil, butter or ghee, then spoon out a large scoop of the squash and place it in each tin.
+Then, fill each tin 3/4 of the way with the egg mixture.
 Top with bacon, equally divided among the 24 egg cups.

 - Bake for 25-30 minutes, until center is firmed.